The UK’s new economic crime and corporate transparency bill

 - Enable businesses to share information more easily.
 By simplifying the process for information exchange, the Act ensures businesses can more actively participate in the fight against financial crime.

 - Enable proactive intelligence gathering by law enforcement.
-Empowering law enforcement with timely, detailed, and actionable intelligence improves their ability to preemptively curb economic crime.
+Empowering law enforcement with timely, detailed and actionable intelligence improves their ability to preemptively curb economic crime.

 - Strengthen the ability of the National Crime Agency’s Financial Intelligence Unit to obtain information from businesses.
 This augmentation of power is designed to close the information gap, increasing law enforcement's effectiveness in investigating and prosecuting offenders.